metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 ## The Augur Leadership Team Are Frauds
-> It would probably be faster to count up the honest statements.

 My hat is off to the Augur marketing team...they've done a great job.